ljsabc/MangaLineExtraction_PyTorch/README.md

 ### Go beyond manga

-Surprisingly, this model works quite well on color cartoons and other nijigen-like images.
+Surprisingly, this model works quite well on color cartoons and other nijigen-like images, as long as they have clear hand-drawn lines.
 Simply load the image as grayscale(by default) and check out the results!

 ![color comic processing](./assets/color.png)

 ### Gallery

-I'm glad to share some of the results of this model.
-Some of the images are copyrighted, I will list the original sources below the images.
+I'm glad to share some model results.
+Some of the images are copyrighted and I will list the original source below.
 Feel free to share your creaions with me in the issues section.

 ![](./assets/gallery1.png)
 [©IWAYUU](http://iwayu2.blog.fc2.com/blog-entry-9.html), from the fc2 blog.